-• In order to install the plug-in for Apple Mail, SpamSieve needs full disk access to copy the plug-in into Mail's folder.

-• In order to train messages in Apple Mail, SpamSieve needs to be able to control Mail to ask about the selected messages.
+- In order to install the plug-in for Apple Mail, SpamSieve needs full disk access to copy the plug-in into Mail's folder. - In order to train messages in Apple Mail, SpamSieve and the SpamSieve Helper app needd to be able to control Mail to ask about the selected messages.